Ibalik ang Philippine History sa High School Movement: Support from the PHA

 The Philippine Historical Association (PHA), the leading professional association for historians and history professors in the Philippines, expressed support for the return of Philippine History in high school.
 In a statement, PHA expressed concern on the removal of Philippine History in high school.
 The group noted that Philippine History is only taught in the elementary level and in the college level.
 A six-year gap between elementary and college levels proves problematic for tertiary students.
 They emphasized that “the difficulty to reinforce learning due to the time gap in teaching Philippine history may also result in confusion and even misinterpretation of our past.”
 It called on its members to support initiatives for such advocacy.

 House Bill No. 5123

 In the Philippine House of Representatives, a few congressmen made initiatives heeding the call of the movement.
-In January of 2020, Quezon City Rep. Jose Christopher Belmonte and Magdalo Partylist Rep. Manuel Cabochan III filed House Bill No. 5123, entitled “Readings in Philippine History II: World War II in the Philippines.”
+In January 2020, Quezon City Rep. Jose Christopher Belmonte and Magdalo Partylist Rep. Manuel Cabochan III filed House Bill No. 5123, entitled “Readings in Philippine History II: World War II in the Philippines.”
 Although it focuses on World War II history of the Philippines, the aim of the bill is to “inculcate patriotism and nationalism, and appreciation of the role of national heroes in the historical development of the country” in the senior high school level.
 The bill is pending at the committee level as of the 18th congress.